maiquelp/beTheHero/README.md

 ## :bookmark: About

-The ** BeTheHero ** aims to bring together entities in need, to users willing to help them.
+The **BeTheHero** aims to bring together entities in need, to users willing to help them.
 The backend consists of a Rest API running on a NodeJS server.
 The frontend was made with React and the mobile app with React Native.
-This project was implemented during the **Semana Omni Stack #11** da **[Rocketseat](https://rocketseat.com.br/)**.
+This project was implemented during the **Semana Omni Stack #11** of **[Rocketseat](https://rocketseat.com.br/)**.

 <br>